Ukraine Crisis, Summary and Explanation

 The United States and the EU extended sanctions against Russia on July 29, 2014.
 They wanted to convince Putin to stop supporting those in eastern Ukraine who want to break up the country.
 The United Stated had proof that Russia supplied separatists that shot down a Malaysia Airlines commercial jet over eastern Ukraine on July 17, killing 298 people.

-As a result of U.S. sanctions, BP is worried about its profits.
+As a result of U.S. sanctions, British Petroleum was worried about its profits.
 Bank of America cut its exposure to Russia by 40 percent.
 Boeing and United Technologies started hoarding titanium.
 Russia's VSMPO is the world's largest producer of this rare metal.

 In response, Russia banned imports of U.S. and European foods for one year.
 This included $300 million of U.S. poultry products.